-NJSIAA Nutritional/Dietary Supplements Warning
+NJSIAA Nutritional/Dietary Supplements:

-Before consuming any nutritional/dietary supplement product, review the product with the appropriate or designated athletics department staff!
+Before consuming any nutritional/dietary supplement product, review the product and its label with your athletic department staff.
+Many nutritional and dietary supplements are contaminated with banned substances not listed on the label.

-- Dietary supplements are not well regulated and may cause a positive drug test result. - Student-athletes have tested positive and lost their eligibility using dietary supplements. - Many dietary supplements are contaminated with banned drugs not listed on the label. - Any product containing a dietary supplement ingredient is taken at your own risk.
+- 1. Nutritional/dietary supplements, including vitamins and minerals, are not well regulated and may cause a positive drug test. - 2.
+Student-athletes have tested positive and lost their eligibility using nutritional/dietary supplements. - 3.
+Any product containing a nutritional/dietary supplement ingredient is taken at your own risk.